quinten-bosch/JCV_Builder/README.md

 Feel free to use this tool to spice up your resume!

-Some of our main features include
+Some of our main features include:

   - Add personal info
   - Add multiple skills & languages